Agentic Software Issue Resolution with Large Language Models: A Survey: Benchmarks

 \section{Benchmarks}

-In this section, we systematically introduce the evaluation for software engineering agentic systems on the issue resolution task and its subtasks, focusing on three dimensions, including benchmark construction, benchmark evolution, and evaluation metrics, as shown in Figure~\ref{fig:benchmark_overview}.
+To answer \textbf{RQ1}, we systematically introduce the evaluation for software engineering agentic systems on the issue resolution task and its subtasks, focusing on three dimensions, including benchmark construction, benchmark evolution, and evaluation metrics, as shown in Figure~\ref{fig:benchmark_overview}.
+Its three dimensions reflect the life cycle of a benchmark, covering how it is constructed, how it evolves after release, and how it measures performance.
+In addition, Section~\ref{sec:benchmark_tradeoff} examines benchmark validity and comparability to clarify what the reported evaluation scores represent.